flueke/mvme/doc/sphinx/source/installation.rst

   Open a ``cmd.exe`` prompt with **administrator** permissions and use the following command to create the ARP entry:

     ``arp -s 192.168.100.42 00-00-56-15-30-2a``

-To verify that the connection is working you can ping the controller.
-It will send out ICMP replies and for each received packet the L-LED will flash briefly.
+To verify that the connection is working you can ping the controller:

+  ``ping 192.168.100.42``

+If everything is setup correctly the controller should answer the ping requests.

 .. vim:ft=rst